DEMEROL Drug Abuse and Dependence

 9.3 Dependence

-Physical dependence results in withdrawal symptoms after abrupt discontinuation or a significant dosage reduction of a drug.
-Withdrawal also may be precipitated through the administration of drugs with opioid antagonist activity (e.g., naloxone, nalmefene), mixed agonist/antagonist analgesics (e.g., pentazocine, butorphanol, nalbuphine), or partial agonists (e.g., buprenorphine).
-Physical dependence may not occur to a clinically significant degree until after several days to weeks of continued opioid usage.
+Withdrawal may be precipitated through the administration of drugs with opioid antagonist activity (e.g., naloxone), mixed agonist/antagonist analgesics (e.g., pentazocine, butorphanol, nalbuphine), or partial agonists (e.g., buprenorphine).
+Physical dependence may not occur to a clinically significant degree until after several days to weeks of continued use.

-Infants born to mothers physically dependent on opioids will also be physically dependent and may exhibit respiratory difficulties and withdrawal signs [see Use in Specific Populations (8.1)].
+Infants born to mothers physically-dependent on opioids will also be physically-dependent and may exhibit respiratory difficulties and withdrawal signs [see Use in Specific Populations (8.1)].

 Find DEMEROL medical information: